The puzzle conjecture for the cohomology of two-step flag manifolds: Propagation rules

 In this section we give the complete list of swap regions required for carrying out the bijection for $p=1$.
 At the same time we prove that any gash that is not on the bottom border of its puzzle can be moved to the right by applying a unique swap region.
 This establishes that the list of swap regions gives a well defined map on gashed puzzles.

 Each gash type comes with its own set of swap regions.
 More precisely, a swap region may be used only if its name starts with the type of the gash at hand.
-The proof that the list of swap regions is complete consists of a case by case analysis of all possible gashes.
-This analysis is organized by gash type.
+The proof that the list of swap regions is complete consists of a case-by-case analysis of all possible gashes: we exhaustively consider all cases for how the puzzle may look near the gash, and provide a unique swap region to cover every possibility.
+This analysis is organized by gash type and comprises sections~\ref{sec:srA} through \ref{sec:srF}.
+The reader who does not wish to verify the completeness of the analysis may safely skim these sections.
+In section~\ref{sec:properties}, we record the properties of the list that are essential to the proof of Proposition~\ref{prop:key}.

 In the following we assume that we are given a gashed single-row puzzle, such that the gash is not located on the bottom border.
 We will identify the unique swap region that must be applied to propagate the gash.
 If the front edge of the gash is not horizontal, then this edge will be the left side of the swap region.
 Similarly, if applying the swap region results in a new gash that is not on the bottom border, then the front edge of the new gash is taken to be the right side of the swap region.
-In all cases that follow, the reader should observe that the simplicity of the left and right border labels implies that the indicated swap regions are completely contained in the puzzle.
+In all cases, the reader should observe that the simplicity of the left and right border labels implies that the indicated swap regions are completely contained in the puzzle.

 \srule#1{\global \srname{#1}\srname&\raisebox{-5mm}{\pic{.58}{swapreg\srname}}&\raisebox{-5mm}{\pic{.58}{swapregb\srname}}&\raisebox{-5mm}{\pic{.58}{swaprega\srname}}\\ }